 The Process

-So, how does a regulation come into being in South Carolina?
+So, how does a regulation come into existence in South Carolina?
 Here’s how it works in plain terms:

 Law is Passed—The General Assembly passes a law.

-Agency Involvement—A state agency responsible for enforcing that law then starts writing regulations to spell out how the law will be applied.
+Agency Involvement—A state agency responsible for enforcing that law then starts writing regulations to spell out how to apply the law.

 Notice of Drafting is published in the State Register, inviting public comment during the drafting phase.

-Proposed Regulation is developed, including a fiscal impact statement, statement of need, and a public comment period.
+The proposed regulation is drafted and includes a fiscal impact statement, a statement of need, and a public comment period.

 Legislative Review—The General Assembly has 120 days to review and act on the regulation.